 - The employer concludes a practical training contract with the BBL2 and BBL3 training course participant for the duration of the course.
-It may only conclude such a contract so with someone it has concluded an employment contract with for at least 32 hours a week and for at least the duration of the training. - The remuneration of this apprentice is regulated in section 4.4. - If the apprentice has been given notice of dismissal for reasons beyond their control, the employer must first look for a new employer the apprentice can complete their training with.
-Until such new employer has been found, the employment contract remains valid. - If the employer is a joint training centre, the employment contract also ends when the practical training contract is terminated.
+It may only conclude such a contract so with someone it has concluded an employment contract with for at least 32 hours a week and for at least the duration of the training. - The remuneration of this apprentice is regulated in section 4.4. - If the apprentice has been given notice of dismissal for reasons beyond their control, for reasons beyond their control, Until such new employer has been found, the employment contract remains valid. - If the employer is a joint training centre and the practical training contract is terminated, the employment contract also ends when the practical training contract is terminated.
 The employers involved in the joint training centre assist in finding a new spot for the apprentice.